Virginia Tech® home

 • Other conflicts due to personal or professional circumstances or choices

-Potential conflicts of interest must be managed to avoid any actual or perceived inappropriate personal, financial, or professional influence over the graduate student’s academic program, research, teaching, or other efforts related to their graduate education.
+Perceived or actual conflicts can imperil the quality or integrity of the student’s experience, the graduate program, and/or the work environment.
+Thus potential conflicts of interest must be identified, documented, and managed to avoid any actual or perceived inappropriate personal, financial, or professional influence over the graduate student’s academic program, research, teaching, or other efforts related to their graduate education.

-Graduate students receive a notice upon admission and a semi-annual reminder of these guidelines.
+Starting in 2025, graduate students receive a notice upon admission and a semi-annual reminder of COI guidelines.
 In addition, the Graduate School specifically monitors the potential conflicts of interest that may develop when VT employees pursue graduate degrees or graduate coursework at Virginia Tech.

 Additional information, policies and procedures about conflict(s) of interest at Virginia Tech: